The tulip fields of the Netherlands are global phenomenon, and millions of tourists flock to see the gorgeous flowers every year.

 It's actually easier than I could have expected to see the tulip fields of this beautiful country.

-If you’re visiting for a short time like I was, you’ll likely stay based in Amsterdam and go on a day trip from there to see the tulips.
+If you're visiting for a short time like I was, you'll likely stay based in Amsterdam and go on a day trip from there to see the tulips.
+(For ideas where to stay, check out this article).
 And from Amsterdam, the easiest way to see the tulips is to go to the fields in Lisse.

 And though the fields in Keukenhof are gorgeous, there's also another free option to see the flowers!

 My friend Karen from WanderlustingK has an awesome guide for seeing the tulips fields for free in Lisse.